What can you clean with Akua Sonic?

 The Akua Sonic Jewelry Cleaner is super versatile with what it can clean.
 Most objects with hard, non-absorbent materials can be cleaned - like plastics, metals, glass and ceramic.

-What can you clean in an ultrasonic jewelry cleaner?
+what can you clean in an ultrasonic cleaner?

-Here’s a quick list of items you can clean in the ultrasonic cleaner:
+Here's a detailed list of items you can clean in an ultrasonic cleaner:

 - Drink Bottle Mouthpieces.
 Mouthpieces for drink bottles and hydration sacks are notoriously hard to clean and can get really moldy.
 Thoroughly clean off mold and bacteria without harsh chemicals - just water!

 - Dentures.
 Dentures and other dental appliances get dirty with tartar, bacteria and stains.
 Their frequent use and importance for oral hygiene means they need to be cleaned thoroughly and daily.

 - Airbrush and paint spray guns.
 Ultrasonic cleaners are great for removing old paint.
 While this is not desirable for all items, it’s perfect for airbrush and spray gun parts.

 - Printheads.
 It can be tricky to unclog printheads by hand.
 With an ultrasonic cleaner it is effortless.

 - Tools.
 Drill bits, taps, milling cutters and other tools with small crevices can be hard to clean.
 Ultrasonic cleaners, with microscopic energy bubbles can lift these off without hassle.

 Congratulations!
 You've found an Easter Egg.
 We're so happy to see you reading deeply into caring for your prized treasures.
 Use our secret code TOPAZ15 for 15% off on your next purchase.
 We like you already!